aws-samples/serverless-patterns/lambda-kendra-bedrock/README.md

     * Enter a stack name
     * Enter the desired AWS Region
-    * Enter one of the supported model IDs for Anthropic Claude on Bedrock from: 'anthropic.claude-instant-v1', 'anthropic.claude-3-sonnet-20240229-v1:0', 'anthropic.claude-3-haiku-20240307-v1:0', 'anthropic.claude-v2'
+    * Enter one of the supported model IDs for Anthropic Claude on Bedrock from: `'anthropic.claude-instant-v1'`, `'anthropic.claude-3-sonnet-20240229-v1:0'`, `'anthropic.claude-3-haiku-20240307-v1:0'`, `'anthropic.claude-v2'`
-    * Enter seed URLs for the Amazon Kendra web crawler (Upto 10 only) as a CommaDelimitedList.
-Eg., [https://example1.com, https://example2.com]
-    * Enter one of the supported web crawler modes: HOST_ONLY, SUBDOMAINS, EVERYTHING
+    * Enter the S3 bucket name containing the contents you want to crawl.
     * Enter Amazon Kendra edition: DEVELOPER_EDITION, ENTERPRISE_EDITION
     * Allow SAM CLI to create IAM roles with the required permissions.